 Family breakdown is a difficult, stressful time for women and their children.
-If you and your partner separate, you will have to sort out many legal issues.
-You will likely have to decide about financial support, make arrangements about your children and divide your family property.
+If you and your partner separate, you will have to sort out many legal problems.
+You will likely have to make decisions about financial support, arrangements about your children and divide your family property.
 These are difficult issues.
-Some couples are able to deal with them on their own.
-But in most cases, you will need some help to sort out these arrangements.
+Some couples can deal with the issues on their own.
+But in most cases, you will need some help to sort out the issues with your partner

-Before you look for a lawyer, it may be helpful to gather some general legal information about your situation first.
-These websites offer free legal information to help you learn more about your legal rights, responsibilities and options:
+Before trying to find a lawyer, it may be helpful to first gather some general legal information about your situation.
+The websites listed below offer free legal information to help you learn more about your legal rights, responsibilities, and options:

 - Family Law Education for Women (FLEW)